stackedcache/c-journey/basics/pointers/pointers_notes.md

 - Dynamic memory allocation gives full control over memory but you must `free()` it.
 - This allows the allocation of space at runtime instead of hardcoding array values
-- If you don't 'free' memory, this causes memory leaks.
-Memory leaks cause gradual RAM exhaustion and potential crashes.
+- If you dont 'free' allocated memory, it causes memory leaks.
+- Over time, memory leaks cause gradual RAM exhaustion and potential crashes.

 ### WHY IS MALLOC() USEFUL?